“Please go to your breakout room”: researching negotiations through hybrid and digital spaces

 Workshop eight of the GlaSS in hybrid format [Screenshot author’s own]

-You can download the poster here
+You can download the poster by Aishath Green here

 Next